Last updated on August 23rd, 2023 at 01:38 pm

 19 January – Michael Crawford, actor, was born in Salisbury, Wiltshire.

 1 February, Terry Jones, writer, comedian and one of the six founder members of Monty Python’s Flying Circus, was born in Colwyn Bay, Wales.
+He died in London on 20 January 2020.

 28 February – Brian Jones, musician and founder of The Rolling Stones, was born in Cheltenham, Gloucestershire.
 Jones drowned on 3 July 1969, in Hartfield, Sussex.